Gagan Khandate

 News

-- NEW!
-[2023-04] Our work on dexterous manipulation with tactile sensing featured on Columbia Engineering News.
+- [2023-04] Our work on dexterous manipulation with tactile sensing featured on Columbia Engineering News.
 See article .

 - [2023-01] I will be interning at Meta Reality Labs for the upcoming summer.